photo/frontend/documentation/guides/InstallationSharedHosting.markdown

 If the setup page is not colorful and well formatted, then the css and javascript files are most likely not being loaded.
 Possible causes:

 - Web directory root is not properly set (check control panel for the subdomain)
-- src/html/assets/cache directory is not writeable by Apache (check your permissions--they should be set to 775)
+- src/html/assets/cache directory is not writeable by Apache (check your permissions)

-#### I set my permissions to 775 and it's still not working.
-What gives? (or safe_mode issues)

-#### My webhost doesn't recognize OpenPhotoRoot/src/html as the index page.
+#### My webhost doesn't recognize OpenPhotoRoot/src/html as the index directory.
-You can set this in the .htaccess page at OpenPhotoRoot/src
+You can set this in the .htaccess page at OpenPhotoRoot/src.
+If your webhost lets you set this through the web panel you can also do that there.

 #### Error setting up the database
 Double check all the parameters.
 Check your database control panel and verify that everything is correct.
 Also double check that the user for your database has permission to create a database.

-**ENJOY!**